Top Money Mistakes College Students Make

-Certain money missteps can actually cause damage that lingers for decades, so making sure your finances are in order even as a college student can go a long way in helping you get a good start after school.
-Here are the biggest money mistakes college students mistake, and how to avoid them.
+Certain money missteps can cause damage that lingers for decades, so making sure your finances are in order even as a college student can go a long way in helping you get a good start after school.

-Credit cards are a convenient way to pay for things, and many cards offer rewards programs or cash back incentives that add to their appeal.
-The problem is that these benefits often overshadow the drawbacks, chief of which is the potential accumulate debt.
-Many cards have high interest rates, unfavorable terms, and allow students to spend more money than they actually have.
-If you get into the habit of only paying the minimum payment each month you could be stuck trying to pay off the card long after graduation day.
+- Racking Up Credit Card Debt: Credit cards are a convenient way to pay for things, and many cards offer rewards programs or cash back incentives that add to their appeal.
+The problem is that these benefits often overshadow the drawbacks, chief of which is the potential to accumulate debt.
+Many cards have high-interest rates, unfavorable terms, and allow students to spend more money than they have.
+If you get into the habit of only paying the minimum payment each month, you could be stuck trying to pay off the card long after graduation day.

 Start by creating a simple budget.
 It doesn’t take long, but if you take the time to analyze your income and where you’re spending money you can get a better idea of where your money is going and where you can cut back.
 Remember to leave room in your budget for savings.
 Even if it's only $5 or $10 a week, that can add up over time.

-Many students have to rely on student loans to pay for a degree these days.
-College tuition has gone up dramatically in recent years so it’s hard to keep up if your parents aren't able to provide financial support.
-If the loans are actually used for school expenses that’s one thing, but all too often students will use some of this money to buy things that aren’t essential for school.
+- Misusing Student Loan Money: Many students have to rely on student loans to pay for a degree these days.
+College tuition has gone up dramatically in recent years, so it’s hard to keep up if your parents aren't able to provide financial support.
+If the loans are used for school expenses, that’s one thing, but all too often students will use some of this money to buy things that aren’t essential for school.

 For example, using some of your student loan money to fund a spring break trip in Mexico might make for a good time, but you're digging an even deeper hole that you’ll need to climb out of after you graduate.
 Stick to using your student loan money only for necessary living expenses and even better, consider sending any excess money to your loan servicer while you're still in school as an advance against repayment.

-Does the name of the school on your diploma really matter?
+- Reaching for an Overpriced College: Does the name of the school on your diploma matter?
 In some cases, yes it does.
 In other career paths, perhaps not so much.
 Many students dream of going to a prestigious school or head out of state, but this may not be the best decision financially.
-With some degrees it may not matter as much where your degree comes from so spending an extra $100,000 on a degree may be wasteful.
+With some degrees, it may not matter as much where your degree comes from so spending an extra $100,000 on a degree may be wasteful.

 Choosing a less expensive public university or attending a community college for the first two years then transferring may be the better option, cost-wise.
 Before enrolling in your dream school, consider what the true return on investment may be.
 Take time explore other options and see if a prestigious school is the only way to pursue your chosen career path.
 You may find that a different school proves to be the better bargain and in doing so, you'll position yourself to begin your professional career with less student debt.